GNAQ/GNAQ/README.md

 I'm majoring in Software Engineering as an undergraduate at Harbin Institute of Technology.
 I was once a <ins>competitive programming contestant</ins> ([Code Archive](https://github.com/GNAQ/Algorithm-Contest-Archive)).
 It's a mixture of feelings for me to say that I didn't get notable awards in these algorithm contests.

 I'm interested in software infrastructure (particularly machine learning infrastructure), algorithms and reinforcement learning.
 I completed an internship as an Ads ML Infra developer at ByteDance Monetization, working on feature processing.
-Deep reinforcement learning and its application in robotics are my working focus now.
+Deep reinforcement learning, its open-source software infrastructure and its application in robotics are my working focus now.

 Feel free to discuss anything with me and please don't hesitate to deliver any feedback!